Calais - Folkestone

 Ferries to England

-Yes, LeShuttle (Eurotunnel) ferries allow cars on board ferries between Calais and Folkestone.
+Yes, you can take your car with you on ferries between Calais and Folkestone with LeShuttle (Eurotunnel).
 Use our Deal Finder to get live pricing for car ferries between Calais and Folkestone.

 No, currently ferry operators do not allow foot passengers to sail between Calais and Folkestone.